 How many times in dismantling a formwork for a fair-faced concrete structure have you found a wonderful surprise?
-Something like a big gravel concretion.
+Something like a big gravel concretion aka honeycomb.
 I assume you did the following, just in that order:

 Give place to a comprehensible burst of anger

 Blame it on the concrete as for its poor quality

 Fix the problem finishing the gravel with a patch of mortar

 …. eventually complaint with the concrete manufacturer asking for the money back.

 Yet the problem is more serious than it seems, and the responsibilities are not as unique as they seem.

 Concrete is a conglomerate, a sort of artificial stone, made up basically with cement, water, sands and gravels.
 All these components have physical characteristics deeply different and needs appropriate design to live in a single product in a homogeneous and cohesive way.
 When the concrete mix design tends to foster gravels, segregation phenomenon is more likely to appear.
 The same happens as per high water/cement ratio.

 Another phenomenon known as “balling” contribute significantly to exposed gravel concretion.
 They are real balls of concrete, agglomerates which consists of a shell of hard cement paste with a content of very wet sand.
 They tend not to break, not even in the casting phase and they get stuck between reinforcement bars.
 This constitute a real obstacle to the free flow of fresh concrete and ends up with segregation phenomenon.

 WHEN THE CONCRETE IS NOT THE CAUSE